 - Line 5 (Green Line) runs underground in a tunnel along King Abdulaziz Street, between King Abdul Aziz Historical Centre and the Riyadh Airbase, before connecting with King Abdullah Road.
 The length of the line is about 12.9 km (8.0 mi) and it features 10 stations, in addition to 2 transfer stations with Lines 1 and 2. - Line 6 (Purple Line) follows a half-ring starting at King Abdullah Financial District, passing by Imam Mohamed Bin Saud University and ending at Prince Saad Ibn Abdulrahman Al Awal Road.
 It runs mostly elevated except along Sheikh Hasan Bin Husein Bin Ali Street.
 The length of the line is approximately 29.9 km (18.6 mi) and it features 8 stations (3 common with Line 4), in addition to 3 transfer stations with Lines 1, 2 and 3.

-The commencement date for the project was in early 2014, with projected completion date around 2021.
-The illustration below illustrates the six interconnected Riyadh Metro routes.
+The commencement date for the project was in early 2014, with projected completion date circa.
+2021-22.

 2.10 ENVIRONMENT MATTERS